Keith Davidson: Charlie Sheen

-In 2010, Capri Anderson alleged that she was assaulted by Charlie Sheen and retained Davidson as council.
+In 2010, Capri Anderson alleged that she was assaulted by Charlie Sheen and retained Davidson as counsel.
 Despite his 90-day suspension, Davidson contacted Sheen's attorney to negotiate a settlement of at least a million dollars.
 Sheen later sued Anderson, arguing she was attempting to extort him.
 Davidson arranged for Anderson to appear on Good Morning America to discuss her case and appeared with her on the broadcast interview.

 The following year Davidson represented Kira Montgomery, another adult-film actress who claimed potential injury from Sheen.
 In 2011, Sheen disclosed to Montgomery that he was HIV-positive (she would later test negative).
 Montgomery was referred to Davidson.

-During their first meeting, Montgomery's partner, claimed Kira was under the influence of the methamphetamines when she signed her contract with Davidson, thus voiding it.
+During their first meeting, Montgomery's partner claimed Kira was under the influence of the methamphetamines when she signed her contract with Davidson, thus voiding it.
 Davidson disputed the account.
-Davidson arranged for Montgomery to enter a rehabilitation facility, and eventually negotiated a $2 million settlement with Sheen, payable in installments pending she kept the actor's HIV status to herself.
-Sheen finally went public with his HIV status in 2015, ending his settlement obligations.
+Davidson arranged for Montgomery to enter a rehabilitation facility, and eventually negotiated a $2 million settlement with Sheen, payable in installments, provided that she keep the actor's HIV status to herself.
+Sheen finally went public with his HIV status in 2015, potentially ending his settlement obligations.
 The day before, Davidson registered the domain charliesheenlawsuit.com.